candmt/Generative_Models_VAE_and_GAN/README.md

     * ReLU activation in the generator, and Leaky ReLU activation in the discriminator
     * Data augmentation - RandomCrop and RandomHorizontalFlip

-   The following topics were discussed in the second part:
+   The following topics are discussed in the second part:
     * Generator and discriminator's loss curves
     * Mode collapse